Chhatrapati Shivaji Terminus: Renaming

 The station has been renamed several times.
 It was built to replace Bori Bunder, the terminus of the Great Indian Peninsula Railway from 1853 to 1888 and was named Victoria Terminus to commemorate the Golden Jubilee of Queen Victoria.
 In 1996, the station was renamed to Chhatrapati Shivaji Terminus in honour of Shivaji, the founder and first Chhatrapati of the Maratha Empire.

-In December 2016, the Fadnavis Ministry passed a resolution to change the name to Chhatrapati Shivaji Maharaj Terminus in the Maharashtra Assembly and in May 2017, the home ministry officially sent a letter to the state government denoting the name change, following which the station was yet again renamed as the Chhatrapati Shivaji Maharaj Terminus.
+In December 2016, the Fadnavis Ministry passed a resolution to change the name to Chhatrapati Shivaji Maharaj Terminus in the Maharashtra Assembly and on June 28, 2017, the home ministry officially sent a letter to the state government denoting the name change, following which the station was yet again renamed as the Chhatrapati Shivaji Maharaj Terminus.
 However, both the former names "VT" as well as "CST" along with the current name "CSMT" are popularly used.